Product Disclosure Statement

 d. provide current, complete and accurate registration information;

-h. a Buyer who is 13-17 years old and intending to redeem Google Play Gift Cards may also register to use Google Wallet for the limited purpose of redeeming Gift Cards on Google Play only.
+h. a Buyer who is 13-17 years old and intending to redeem Google Play Gift Cards may also register to use Google Payments for the limited purpose of redeeming Gift Cards on Google Play only.